Portland Attorney Brian Wheeler Affordable Bankruptcy

 Don’t pay back family or friends by transferring property.

-Transferring ownership of property to pay a debt owed to someone could allow the bankruptcy trustee to get the property back as a preference payment.
+Transferring ownership of property to pay a debt owed to someone could also allow the bankruptcy trustee to get the property back as a preference payment.

 Don’t leave assets off your bankruptcy forms, including lawsuits or claims you may have.